toolleeo/cli-apps/README.md

 ## <a name="viewers"></a>Viewers

+File viewers for images and other formats (e.g., e-books).

 * [baca](https://github.com/wustho/baca) - Lets you indulge in your favorite e-books in the comfort of your terminal.
 * [bat](https://github.com/sharkdp/bat) - A cat clone with syntax highlighting and Git integration.
 * [cacaview](http://caca.zoy.org/wiki/libcaca) - A library and a program to display JPG, PNG, GIF or BMP images in the terminal using ASCII characters.